adrian/irish-constitution/constitution.md

 Subject to the foregoing provisions of this Constitution relating to the Courts, the following matters shall be regulated in accordance with law, that is to say:-

-i. the number of judges of the Supreme Court, and of the High Court, the remuneration, age of retirement and pensions of such judges,
+i. the number of judges of the Supreme Court, of the Court of Appeal, and of the High Court, the remuneration, age of retirement and pensions of such judges,

 ii. the number of the judges of all other Courts, and their terms of appointment, and